Limit theorems for time averages of continuous-state branching processes with immigration: Introduction

 Similar results have been studied in \cite{zhu} for the specific choice of L\'evy measures $\nu = c_{\nu} \delta_a$, $\mu = c_{\mu} \delta_a$ with $c_{\nu},c_{\mu} \geq 0$ and $a > 0$.
 Moreover, in \cite{GZ18} a similar statement was derived for general affine processes under the additional assumption that $\nu,\mu$ are probability measures satisfying a lower bound.
 Thus, our result complements the existing literature as being applicable to general one-dimensional CBI processes.
-It is worthwhile to mention that our proofs of Theorem \ref{thm: lln} and Theorem \ref{thm: clt} can also be extended to general multi-type CBI processes on state-space $\R_+^m$.
+It is worthwhile to mention that our proofs of Theorem \ref{thm: lln} and Theorem \ref{thm: clt} do not explicitly use the one-dimensional structure of the process and hence can also be extended to general multi-type CBI processes on state-space $\R_+^m$.

 In our main result of this work we study the a-typical fluctuations of $Y_t^x$ around the limit $m$.
 The latter one is described in terms of large deviations for the sequence $(Y^x_t)_{t \geq 0}$ when $t \to \infty$.
 To formulate this result, let us introduce first